rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section1.md

 Python has other `import` variants some of which we will explore as the workshop unfolds.

 ### Creating Python Project and Running Our First Script
-We are using PyCharm as the default IDE here, but you can use a Python IDE that you are comfortable with).
+We are using PyCharm as the default IDE here, but you can use a Python IDE that you are comfortable with.

+Let's get started:
   - Create Python Project
-  - Copy all the contents of this directory in GitHub repository in the root directory of the project.
+  - Copy all the contents of this directory from GitHub repository to the root directory of the project.

+**Note: The skeletons/placeholders for all scripts that we are going to implement are present in the `scripts` directory.**

 In the `ex01.py` script, add the following: